Skip to main content

 The above are all involved continually in a cycle of source-to-contract, which in turn is in a cycle of source-to-pay.

-Setting the direction for procurement - our purpose, ambition and vision
+Setting the direction for procurement and contract management - our purpose, ambition and vision

-• providing professional advice, guidance and insight regarding markets, suppliers and contractual options to help support service delivery and improvement
+• providing expert commercial insight, professional advice and strategic, guidance on markets, suppliers and contractual options to help support service delivery and continuous improvement

-• ensuring that our contracts are developed, awarded and managed in line with best practice, including developing strong relationships with our key suppliers
+• ensuring all contracts are designed, tendered, awarded and managed in line with recognised best practice, supported by strong supplier relationship management and robust governance standards

-At the heart of this strategy sits our ambition to deliver the best local authority Procurement and Contract Management Service in the country, where we:
+At the heart of this strategy is our commitment to delivering the leading local authority Procurement and Contract Management Service in the country, where we:

-• support the delivery of quality outcomes for service users
+• support the delivery of high-quality customer centred outcomes

 • support the wider ambitions of the council and its partners

-• develop a very deep understanding of user needs
+• develop a deep understanding of customer needs and service requirements

-• attract suppliers of all sizes and from all sectors to want to work with the council
+• attract diverse, high-quality suppliers and from all sectors who are motivated to work with the council

-• be recognised nationally as a procurement centre of excellence and expertise
+• be recognised nationally as a centre of excellence and expertise in procurement and contract management.

-Our ambition is therefore summed up in our procurement vision:
+Our ambition is therefore summed up in our procurement and contract management vision:

 Our aims, objectives and key priorities

-A key element of our strategy is the use of YORtender, the e-sourcing procurement portal for the Yorkshire and Humber Region.
-We aim to ensure that we are using the full functionality of the system to ensure a simple, secure and efficient means for managing tendering and quotation activities to reduce the time and effort required for both the council and our suppliers.
+A key element of our strategy is ensuring the use of an optimal e-sourcing procurement portal.
+The current system for the Yorkshire and Humber Region is YORtender and we aim to ensure that we are using the full functionality of the system to ensure a simple, secure and efficient means for managing tendering and quotation activities to reduce the time and effort required for both the council and our suppliers.

 E-purchasing

-E-purchasing is also integral to the overall success of procurement processes and involves the use of an electronic system/s to acquire and pay for supplies, services and works.
-We have invested in the Oracle iProc tool which offers e-purchasing and spend analysis capability to assist in alleviating the pressures faced by operational buyers.
+E-purchasing is integral to the overall success of procurement processes and involves the use of an electronic system/s to acquire and pay for supplies, services and works.
+The council has invested in a new financial management system and the service is working closely with the project to ensure optimal utilisation around e-purchasing.

 Ultimately, the aim is to enable many operational tasks in the Procure-to-Pay cycle to become automated and / or self-service with the Procurement and Contract Management Service sourcing the contracts the council buys from.

 One of the most critical and ongoing decisions within the council is how to allocate finite resources.
-PPM software is utilised for resource management to allow for work allocation to be planned, monitored, and optimised across the service.
-The Procurement and Contract Management Service utilise PPM to monitor resource usage and are developing the use to support improved forward planning around capacity.
+Project and portfolio management software is utilised for resource management to allow for work allocation to be planned, monitored, and optimised across the team, taking a risk based approach.
+The Procurement and Contract Management Service utilise project and portfolio management to monitor resource usage and are involved with the project team in developing the new system’s use to support improved forward planning around capacity.

 Data North Yorkshire